Want to know what to avoid in Mumbai while visiting? Here, I’ve mentioned the top 12 things to avoid in Mumbai for a fun and safe trip.

 Mumbai is famous for its street food, but it’s important to be cautious when indulging in these delicious treats.
 Not all street vendors follow proper hygiene standards, and the risk of food poisoning can be high.

-It’s best to stick to popular stalls that have a high turnover of customers and are known for their quality and cleanliness.
 Look for vendors who use clean utensils, gloves, and hairnets, and avoid anything that looks undercooked or has been sitting out for too long.

 9. Falling for Scams

 Mumbai is a city with plenty of opportunities for sightseeing and exploring, but it’s important to be aware of scams that can target tourists.
-Be wary of anyone who offers to be your guide or takes you to a shop or attraction without your permission.

 Always negotiate prices upfront, and don’t be afraid to walk away if you feel uncomfortable or pressured.
 If you’re not sure about a particular deal or offer, ask locals or staff at your hotel for advice.